lee772943638-design/SiFli-SDK/example/rt_device/gpu/single_mode/README_EN.md

 EPIC (ePicasso) is our self-developed graphics engine, a hardware acceleration module specifically designed for 2D/2.5D image processing, mainly used to offload CPU load in image operations and improve image processing efficiency.

 ## Overview
 This program is a graphics blending example based on RT-Thread operating system and EPIC.
-It demonstrates how to use hardware acceleration for layer blending (alpha blending), superimposing two rectangular layers with transparency, and finally displaying them on the LCD screen.
+The implemented functions are as follows:
+* 1. Fill rectangles and crop rectangles for blending display
+* 2. Gradient color filling
+* 3. Scale an ezip image
+* 4. Rotate a normal rgb565 format image + mask function
+* 5. Single font display
+* 6. Multi-font blending display

 ## Supported Development Boards
 The example can run on the following development boards: